The 7 km return walking trail to Little Marley Beach from Wattamolla is one of the best walking trails in Royal National Park.

 The Wattamolla to Little Marley Beach walking trail is approximately 3.5 km one way.
 The track is well-signposted and is mostly on boardwalks, suitable for all ages and fitness levels.

-In our track notes below, we are going through the walk along the following highlights and landmarks:
+In our track notes below, we are discussing the walk along the following highlights and landmarks:

 - Wattamolla Dam